 The USB outlets (on the underside, so hidden when not in use) and the device-tip on the top are live whenever thingCHARGER is switched on.

-Truth be told, this isn't rocket science.
+Truth be told, the charging part isn't rocket science.
 Going from mains AC voltage down to the 5 volts DC needed for USB charging is a 'commodity' in the manufacturing world, involving nothing more than a standard transformer with some control electronics on a little circuit board.
-Our specialist manufacturer has shipped hundreds of millions of these.

 It's the outside of thingCHARGER — its elegant industrial design — that took all the hard work.
 It's the reason, we believe, that anyone who's seen a thingCHARGER is so enthusiastic.

-We have completed the industrial design - and spent months testing (and more importantly using) prototypes and refining thingCHARGER from great to delightful.
+We have completed the industrial, electrical and mechanical design - and spent months refining thingCHARGER from great... to delightful.

 1: Choose the tip you need for your device and